Boutique Hotels Mexico City

 Bosques de Chapultepec

 Often referred to as “the lungs of Mexico City”, this sprawling central city park reminds me a lot of NYC’s Central Park.
-It is also a cultural centre in its own right – with no less than 11 museums within its boundaries!
+It is a cultural hub in its own right – with no less than 11 museums within its boundaries and the towering Chapultepec Castle in the middle!

 This giant green space is bordered by some of the nicest city real estate.
 These neighbourhoods include Polanco, La Condesa and Roma Norte.
 If you are a foodie, this is also where you are going to find some of the best restaurants in the city.
 (Mexico City has a phenomenal food scene – make restaurant reservations early!)